This post was written by Mark Linsdell of the Publicize Newsroom.

-London-based startup, Unmind, provides employees with an anonymous desktop and smartphone platform they can access through the work day.
+The London-based startup, Unmind, provides employees with an anonymous desktop and smartphone platform they can access through the workday.
 It allows you to track your mental health, set challenges for yourselves and find the tools to get further help if required.

 The data is GDPR compliant and only aggregated-data is shared with employers, meaning employees can use it without judgement.
 After using Unmind, 89% of people said it increased their confidence and understanding of mental health.

 BioBeats is a game-changer for professionals who want to be more mindful of their mental health, but don’t see a gap in their schedule to do so.

 In a similar vein to Unmind, its app BioBase is a stress management product geared towards employers looking for assistance with managing their employees’ mental health.
 Founded in 2012, BioBeats has so far raised $8 billion over six funding rounds.

 The app also works in tangent with the BioBeam watch which allows users to track their sleeping patterns.
 Originally from London, BioBeats now has offices in San Francisco and Pisa.
 They train work teams on stress management throughout the USA and Europe.